-- 1. Raise the seat plate. - Lift the radiator screen straight up to remove the screen.
+- 1. Raise the seat plate. - 2.
+Lift the radiator screen straight up to remove the screen.
 Flush the screen with water or blow clean with air.
 Flush the radiator core with water or blow clean with air.
-See engine owners manual for proper radiator cleaning procedures. - 3.
-Clean all dirt, grass, and debris from the oil cooler fins. - 4.
-Reinstall the radiator screen.
-Make sure the screen is fully seated in the carrier. - 5.
-Lower the seat plate.
+See engine owners manual for proper radiator cleaning procedures.